jacovone/cnodes-ui/docs/tutorials/angular-integration/ANGULAR-INTEGRATION.md

 Restart the `ng serve` process and check that compilation process successful

 **CNODES-UI** includes typescript declarations.
-To enable the compiler and the IDE to know them, simpli insert this line at the top of (for example) `main.ts` file:
+To enable the compiler and the IDE to know them, simply insert this line at the top of (for example) `main.ts` file:

 ```ts
 /// <reference types="@marco.jacovone/cnodes-ui" />